The Lifestyle & Design of Japanese Minimalism

 Tapping into traditional culture allows us to create spaces that don’t feel synthetic – with cozy whites contrasting against hues inspired by plants like browns, beiges, greys and greens.

-minimal japanese wood and paper screen
+minimal Japanese wood and paper screen

 If you’re looking to create a relaxed, tranquil oasis in your home, there are two minimalist approaches that could do the trick!